eliot-akira/vitamer-bundle/README.md

-## Vitamer bundle
+# Vitamer bundle

 This repo includes bundle variations for the [Vitamer](https://github.com/WebReflection/dom-class#what-is-vitamer-js-) library.
-#### Purpose

-The idea is to gather all modules in one place, and make them available to include as needed, with require/browserify, or script tag.
+**Purpose** -  The idea is to gather all modules in one place, and make them available to include as needed, with require/browserify, or script tag.

----

-### Standard
+## Standard

 [vitamer.js](build/vitamer.js)